Introduction to the Teleport Access Platform: Zero Trust Security for Your Infrastructure | Teleport

 Teleport Policy

 Teleport Policy unifies and controls access policies across all your infrastructure.
-With Teleport Access Graph, you gain insights into role-based access control policies within Teleport and your cloud provider.
+With Teleport Policy’s Access Graph feature, you gain insights into role-based access control policies within Teleport, your cloud providers, and critical infrastructure.

 Architecture